elegant-scipy/elegant-scipy/sphinx/content/ch8.md

 in your computer's RAM.

 You have probably already done some streaming, perhaps without thinking about it in these terms.
-The simplest form is probably iterating through lines in a files, processing each line without ever reading the entire file into memory.
+The simplest form is probably iterating through lines in a file, processing each line without ever reading the entire file into memory.
 For example a loop like this to calculate the mean of each row and sum them:

 ```python